DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/tips-on-applying-for-teacher-training-as-a-non-uk-citizen.md

 ---
-title: "Tips on applying for teacher training in England as a non-UK citizen"
+title: "How to apply for teacher training in England as a non-UK citizen"
 subcategory: If you want to train to teach
 description: |-
   Learn more about choosing a course and increasing your chances of success.